Sina-Mohammadi/CropSupervision/README.md

 # Improvement in crop mapping from satellite image time series by effectively supervising deep neural networks
-Implementation code for our paper "Improvement in crop mapping from satellite image time series by effectively supervising deep neural networks"
+The official implementation code for our paper "Improvement in crop mapping from satellite image time series by effectively supervising deep neural networks"

 Our paper has been accepted to ISPRS Journal of Photogrammetry and Remote Sensing and is publicly available at: [ScienceDirect](https://www.sciencedirect.com/science/article/pii/S0924271623000679